Mount St. Helens National Volcanic Monument: Science and Learning Center at Coldwater

-The Coldwater Ridge Visitor Center in the Coldwater Lake area opened in 1993, operated by the Forest Service, but closed in November 2007 by President George W. Bush due to a lack of funding.
+The Coldwater Ridge Visitor Center in the Coldwater Lake area opened in 1993, operated by the Forest Service, but closed in November 2007 due to a lack of funding.
+The grounds were reopened in 2011 for limited use, providing educational programs and events to the public.

-The center reopened as the Science and Learning Center at Coldwater in May 2013, operating as an educational facility and conference center in cooperation with the Mount St. Helens Institute.
-It was open to the public on weekends from 10am to 6pm.
-Many of the exhibits have been removed, but the gift shop, theatre, and some signage still exist.
-It appeared to be closed to the public throughout 2018 and 2019, though it was available for educational residential visits.
+The center reopened as the Science and Learning Center at Coldwater (SLC) in May 2013, operating as an educational facility and conference center in cooperation with the nonprofit Mount St. Helens Institute.
+It was open to the public on weekends from 10am to 6pm, though many of the exhibits were removed, the gift shop, theatre, and some signage remained.
+The campus was closed during the COVID-19 pandemic, though it was available for educational residential visits, and reopened to weekend visits in 2022 and normal visitation in 2023.

+A proposed expansion of the SLC would include space for an amphitheater, overnight camping, an outdoor school, improved hiking trails, and timber lodges.
+Starting from a 30-year permit from the U.S. Forest service, the upgrades are projected to cost $35 million.
+As of 2023, the beginning phases of the project has raised 20% of its projected $10 million, including a $900,000 donation from a foundation run by the Cowlitz Indian Tribe.
+The expansion was declared on hold after federal spending cuts in 2025.

+After the South Coldwater Slide in 2023, the center was outfitted with exhibits and other facilities as a temporary alternative to the Johnston Ridge Observatory while cleanup and repairs were underway.
+By 2024, students participating in educational adventures held at the SLC could camp overnight in the building.
+In 2024, the Mt.
+St. Helens Institute reported over 54,000 visitors to the SLC with over 2,200 students participating in the institute's youth education programs.
+A fellow community program led to 69 members becoming certified volcano naturalists the same year.

 The Winds of Change Trail #232, a short, barrier-free interpretive trail, departs from the Science and Learning Center.

 South and east sides of Mount St. Helens

 The southern and eastern sides of Mount St. Helens are accessible only by U.S. Forest Service roads.
 The main roads are: